 “The righteous are concerned for the rights of the poor.
 The wicked do not understand such concern.”

 Who cares about human rights?
-Not everyone!
+Not everybody!

 Self-Centered Perspectives

-The wicked don’t lack wealth or intelligence; they lack something else: Concern for the poor.
-They also fail to understand why anyone else would care about the poor.
-Why is that?
-It’s simple: The wicked do not care about the poor.
-They are merely looking out for number one—themselves.
-During the start of the 21st century much has been made about sexual promiscuity and perversions, especially about sodomy, but the root cause is identified in Ezekiel 16:49, selfishness, while the poor are ignored (Ezekiel 16:49 NLT).
+29.7 rs poor woman 1439286The wicked don’t lack resources or intelligence, far from it.
+But they do lack something else: sympathy for others in their suffering.
+They may try to fake it—like a politician—but they really can’t understand why anyone cares about the poor.
+Why?
+The wicked live in a self-inflicted, but self-indulgent loneliness, and ignoring the poor is its most obvious symptom.
+They “look out only for number one”—themselves.
+In the last few generations, much has been made about sexual promiscuity and perversions (especially sodomy), but the root cause is found in Ezekiel 16:49: selfishness, while the poor are ignored (Ezekiel 16:49 NLT).

 Sometimes Wealth Justifies Selfishness